 The Movie Murder Mystery game prompts guests to point fingers at the killer of a famed director.
 The possible culprits are Hollywood types: actors, crew members, a writer, and a reporter.
 Players mingle with one another based on assigned personality traits.
 The hosts drop clues about the murderer such as, “the murderer is not married,” and “the murderer does not have a pet spider,” and guests must narrow down the list of suspects based on these hints.
 The game leader can use online breakout rooms and the chat feature to facilitate the game in a virtual setting.

 Learn more about The Movie Murder Mystery.

 Murder on the Orient Express fans will love The Little Engine That Could Kill.
 This virtual murder mystery includes a killing on a train going from India to Portugal.
 The game materials include character profiles for each of eight characters, which you can share with your crew online via Google Doc.

 Learn more about The Little Engine That Could Kill.

 17. Jazz Age Jeopardy

-Jazz Age Jeopardy is a free murder game for up to 15 players.
+Jazz Age Jeopardy is a free murder mystery game for up to 15 players.
 The story follows the plight of a party that is interrupted by a murder.
 Participants play as gangsters, bootleggers, and entertainers.
 Because the club is a speakeasy in the middle of Prohibition, the stakes are even higher.
 The basic version of the game includes a 90 minute script.
-For an additional fee, players can access a script for up to 100 people that also includes bonus materials.
+For an additional fee, players can access a game script for up to 100 people that also includes bonus materials.

 Learn more about Jazz Age Jeopardy.